wabbajack-tools/mod-lists/rge/readme.md

 The Relics of Hyrule content is very much explore and figure it out.
 There are no quests or markers to lead you on your way.
 Keep an eye and an ear open for glowing fairies and tinkling noises as those mark most locations of Hyrule content.
 You can find an initial piece of content in Riverwood near the bridge that Faendal paths across to chop wood.

 The GAT content is woven into the main game.
-The imperial forces will be contesting you for everything including most of the Hyrule content.
+The imperial forces will be contesting you for everything including much of the major Hyrule content.
 At some point you will want to join the Chiss Resistance.
 While there are many ways to do this an easy one is to head towards Bleak Falls Barrow and stop at Riverwood's Folly to chat with the resistance members there about joining.
-I advise against actually doing BFB until you've joined the resistance and completed their first faction quest 'Morki's Dark Thoughts'
+I advise against actually doing anything with BFB until you've joined the resistance and they ask you to do so.

-Once the GAT content starts in force you may want to keep a companion or two with you as it's balanced around having a squad.
+You may want to keep a companion or two with you at all times as GAT is balanced around having a squad.
 All vanilla followers have been significantly upgraded via 'Special Edition Followers'.
 Additionally I've included a funny old wizard 'Benjamin Doon', a nordic battle maid 'Danika', a vampire lord 'The Pale Lord', Auri and elven archer, an awesome lich 'Daanik', our favorite blue cat Inigo and last but not least Lucien.
 GAT itself comes with around thirty followers that you can recruit into your squad as well.

 As configured by default your sneak key is ctrl, your dodge key is space and your shift key is jump.
 If you want to change this then go into the MAIN settings then controls then set the SNEAK key to whatever you want your DODGE to be.
 Then setup your jump to whatever it should be.
 Finally go into the MCM section for 'The Ultimate Dodge Mod' and set the sneak key to whatever you want to actually sneak with.